Plynk investment app Download App

 1. Open the page for the security you want and click Buy now or Sell now.

-2. Select a market order or limit order in the upper-right corner of the screen (Note: Limit orders aren’t available for mutual funds since they trade at one set price per day when the market closes).
+2. Select a market order or limit order in the upper-right corner of the screen.

 3. If you are buying with a market order, you have the option of making a one-time purchase or automatic recurring investments.